buildsi/splice-experiment/README.md

 # add anaconda to the path (where spliced, symbolator are installed)
 export PATH=/p/vast1/build/anaconda3/bin:$PATH

+# Add smeagle facts cache (in a place that will get big)
+export SPLICED_SMEAGLE_CACHE_DIR=/p/vast1/build/smeagle-cache

 # double check you are using the right spack and python
 which spack
 # /p/vast1/build/spack/bin/spack